 In order to RIDEOLOGY = strength and kindness be manipulated coexist to achieve a motor cycle is a joy, that challenge to all the possibilities, that Kawasaki own to “run = RIDE” of “Good = IDEOLOGY”.

-The announcement also does not say how the rider would talk to the bike, but we suspect it would be via a Bluetooth intercom paired to the engine’s computers.
+The video does not say how the rider would talk to the bike, but we suspect it would be via a Bluetooth intercom paired to the engine’s computers.

 Kawasaki’s move into artificial intelligence follows Yamaha’s similar developments with their plans to have an automated self-riding motorcycle available within a decade.